Aranis324/osticket-prereqs/README.md

 <img src="https://github.com/Aranis324/osticket-prereqs/assets/163223660/18653918-3ce3-4601-89e8-62ae8d7fd334"/>
 </p>
 <p>
 So, you have all the prereq files installed, we can *fianlly* get into installing osTicket.
-We'll start opening IIS as an admin (right click the application to do so) then got PHP.
-You'll realize that it's no enabled, so to fix the probem, click where it says Register New PHP Version, and go to that C Drive we made earlier, choosing PHP CGI.
+We'll start opening IIS as an admin (right click the application to do so) then go to PHP.
+You'll realize that it's not enabled, so to fix the probem, click where it says Register New PHP Version, and go to that C Drive we made earlier, choosing PHP CGI.
 Then go back to IIS, restart the server in order to refresh it.
 <br />

 <p>